 So could this happen in Australia?
 It’s true that Australia doesn’t have any net neutrality laws, but we do have incredibly strong laws to protect consumers.
 It’s generally accepted here that Internet providers offer you equal access to the entire Internet, and any suggestion that one might be slowing down or blocking traffic to a site or service is usually met with outrage.
 Let face it, the internet is a Utility just like Gas and Electricity that we are becoming reliant upon.
 Just like the fierce competition between the electrical providers luring you with massive discounts, thanks to the NBN, customers have the freedom to vote with their feet and switch providers if they’re not happy.
 Providers know this all too well!
 Internet customers in Australia have more choice now than they ever have, the complete opposite of much of the US.
-If an ISP decides to do the wrong thing they know that they stand the risk of loosing valuable customers.
+If an ISP decides to do the wrong thing they know that they stand the risk of losing valuable customers.

 How will it affect Australians?